mahima-manik/flutter-starter-kit/README.md

 - [x] Add provider to manage the app state (ThemeProvider)
 - [ ] Add a product detail page
 - [ ] Add a product list page

+## Learnings on the way
+- Rendering of the app starts with `MaterialApp`